odair-pedro/sonarci/README.md

 ````

 ### From source
-Those who want to install from source code may install using the following command (on root directory):
+Those who want to install from source code may use the following command (on root directory):

 ```
 make build